- Think of an array in VBA array as a mini database to store and organized data (Example: student’s name, subject, and scores).

 I’m sure you have this question in your mind right now why we’re started our list of elements from zero instead of one?

 When programming languages were first constructed some carelessness made this structure for listing elements in an array.
 In most programming languages, you can find the same structure of listing elements.

-However, unlike most other computer languages, In VBA you can normalize the way the is index work that means you can make it begins with 1.
-The only thing you need to do is add an option-based statement at the starting of the module before declaring an array.
+However, unlike most other computer languages, In VBA you can normalize the way the is index work which means you can make it begins with 1.
+The only thing you need to do is add an option-based statement at the start of the module before declaring an array.

-Now this array will look something like below:
+Now this array will look something like the below:

 Searching through an Array

 When you store values in an array there could be a time when you need to search within an array.

 In that case, you need to know the methods that you can use.
 Now, look at the below code that can help you to understand how to search for a value in an array.